src-d/blog/content/post/codesent.md

 I keep laughing every time I read the answers, it's a real pity this question is closed.
 So I thought that I could use the open source projects we've developed at source{d} to mine such comments in open source repositories.
-Most of the listed examples are sarcastic and belong to dark humour, and I decided to employ [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) as the NLP domain which is relatively well-studied and there exist big datasets for free download.
+Most of the listed examples are sarcastic and could be qualified as dark humor.
+I decided to employ [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), a relatively well-studied part of [NLP](https://en.wikipedia.org/wiki/Natural-language_processing) for which large datasets exist and are free to download.
 This is what we are going to do:

-* Run through commits in a Git repository
+* Go over all the commits in a Git repository.
-* For each changed file, find new comments
+* For each changed file, find new comments.
-* Classify each comment as positive, neutral or negative
+* Classify each comment as positive, neutral, or negative.
-* Plot sentiment throughout the project's lifetime
+* Plot sentiment throughout the project's lifetime.
-* Look at the funny discoveries
+* Look at the funny discoveries.

 We are going to use the following technologies:

-* [src-d/go-git](https://github.com/src-d/go-git) to read Git repositories
+* [src-d/go-git](https://github.com/src-d/go-git) to read Git repositories.
-* [src-d/hercules](https://github.com/src-d/hercules) to analyze the commit tree
+* [src-d/hercules](https://github.com/src-d/hercules) to analyze the commit tree.
-* [Babelfish](https://doc.bblf.sh) to extract the comments
+* [Babelfish](https://doc.bblf.sh) to extract the comments.
-* [vmarkovtsev/BiDiSentiment](https://github.com/vmarkovtsev/BiDiSentiment) to perform sentiment analysis (runs on Tensorflow)
+* [vmarkovtsev/BiDiSentiment](https://github.com/vmarkovtsev/BiDiSentiment) to perform sentiment analysis (runs on Tensorflow).
 * Python to train the ML model and Go to apply it.

 I will describe each one in detail now.

-Let's start with go-git.
+### go-git

 {{% caption src="/post/codesent/go-git.png" %}}
 go-git logo by Ricardo Baeta.